apoclyps/my-dev-space/README.md

 $ docker-compose -f docker-compose-dev.yml down
 ```

+If you wish to populate your local database with events from external services, you can use the steps outlined in the scripts [README](scripts/README.md).

 ## Running the tests

 The following will run the unit tests for each respective service: